IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 The company behind the `ExampleInternetRadio` app may have the following branding guidelines:
 The name must be fully displayed as "Example Internet Radio", if possible, and only if not possible (for example, due to insufficient space in the UI), the name must then be displayed as "ExampleRadio".
-Different icons are also prescribed for light and dark themes.
+Different icons and colors are also prescribed for light and dark themes.

 To aid the process of adherence to these branding guidelines, the [`MediaSourceAttributionPolicy`](TTIVI_INDIGO_API) policy is available.
 A